 The first time I made this last year, Ella, who is definitely the pickiest eater in the family, took one bite and said, “Um, I think you should only make this for the rest of our lives.”
-I wouldn’t go that far, but it is absolutely delicious.
+I wouldn’t go that far, but this steak chili is absolutely delicious.

 We topped ours with Fritos (the knock-off kind of course), shredded cheddar cheese, and sour cream, but it doesn’t need any of those to be mind-bogglingly delicious.

 Also, because this cooks in the slow cooker, you can go with a super cheap cut of steak – it’ll have plenty of time to get tender.

 (P.S.
 I know that some Texans don’t like any beans in their chili, but since I only lived in Texas for six years, I feel just fine about throwing pinto beans in there.
 I love how inexpensive they are, plus they add some nice texture).